 Minor issues like a runny nose or cough don’t require a video call.
 Instead, the patients can text a doctor to ask for advice.
 This option will allow physicians to answer in their spare time without distracting from other patients.
 Besides, users can attach photos and files for visual clues.
 Twilio is a great tool for live chat implementation.

-This feature will allow patients to track and manage appointments with doctors.
+This feature will allow patients to track and manage appointments with doctors (particularly through apps developed during doctor appointment app development).
 Users should be able to see the physician's available time, their planned meetings and have the ability to cancel their appointments.
 Once the appointment is approved, the users get a confirmation email or text message.
 If you’re going to build a telemedicine app, integrate Google Calendar using Google Calendar API.
 Thus, patients will be able to reschedule meetings and see doctor’s free time slots right in the calendar.

 Apart from calendar notifications, users can get custom ones to get notified about monthly visits, prescription renewals, and physician queries.
 Besides, they will help you to inform your customers of future updates.